ng210/webdev/src/ge/player/design.md

 4. CH1 reads command A1C1, sends it to its registered adapter A1
 5. CH1 reads command A2C1, sends it to its registered adapter A2

-#The behaviour of a entity (target) is shaped by the adapter type and the commands coming from a sequence.#
+#The behaviour of an entity (target) is shaped by the adapter type and the commands coming from a sequence.#
 #A channel is the association of a target, an adapter and sequence.#
 #Adapters can process commands created for their type only.
 There is not a universal adapter type, that processes commands of different adapter types.#
 #Sequences store commands specific to one particular adapter type.
 A target can be controlled by commands of multiple sequences of different adapter types.#